KristiyanDinev/DevNotes/README.md

 to a HTML website and from there a PDF or even a word document if you really need it.

+**Tip**

+If you want to see what uses what or to go to the definition of a class or interface or annotation, then you can use

+hold Ctrl and hover over the name of the component and it will become clickable, and then click it.
+The mouse may not always show

+the hand cursor, but it will direct you to the definition, then you can select the name of the class or field or method and right

+click on it then Go To -> Implementations.
+This will show you all the classes that use this component you selected in their

+definition.
+I am using IntelliJ IDEA, but it should be something similar to the other IDEs.

 ### Good to know before reading
 - This mainly uses `Java` as a programming language for examples or explanations.
 - Not all of the explanation and examples are from me, but I have put cross-references and quotes from another peoples' answers.